Hybrid Diffusion for Simultaneous Symbolic and Continuous Planning: Hybrid Diffusion Planning

+\paragraph{Sampling} The full reverse process can be written as Due to the Markov property, this sequence can be sampled by first sampling fully corrupted plans and then iteratively denoising them simultaneously through $K-1$ steps.
+This technique is outlined in Algorithm \ref{alg:hybrid_diffusion_planning} and visualized in Fig. \ref{fig:denoising_process}.
+This enables intermediate plan generation across both modalities to inform each other, allowing the symbolic plan to correspond to the continuous motion and vice versa.

-\paragraph{Conditional sampling} In addition, we can further modify the sampling procedure to sample from the conditional distributions, $p_\theta(\mathbf{A}_d|\mathbf{A}_c)$ given a specified continuous plan $\mathbf{A}_c$ or $p_\theta(\mathbf{A}_c|\mathbf{A}_d)$ given a specified discrete plan $\mathbf{A}_c$.
-We achieve this by passing the conditioned plan $\mathbf{A}_c$ or $\mathbf{A}_c$ with noise level $0$ to the denoiser, and running sampling on the other plan modality.
-In addition, we can similarly condition on partially clean or unmasked plans.
+\paragraph{Conditional sampling} In addition to joint sampling, the reverse step in Eq. \ref{eqn:reverse_step} allows for further sampling schemes.
+Of particular relevance to robotic planning, it allows for sampling from conditional distributions $p_\theta(\mathbf{A}_d|\mathbf{A}_c)$ given a specified continuous plan $\mathbf{A}_c$ or $p_\theta(\mathbf{A}_c|\mathbf{A}_d)$ given a specified discrete plan $\mathbf{A}_d$.
+This is achieved by passing the conditioned plan $\mathbf{A}_c$ or $\mathbf{A}_c$ with noise level $k_{\Box}=0, \Box \in \{d,c\}$ to the denoiser, and iteratively sampling the remaining plan modality.
+Furthermore, we can similarly condition on partially clean or unmasked plans.
 We showcase this technique and provide quantitative results in Section \ref{sec:cond_sampling}.
+We also note that extension to reward conditioning for either plan modality is possible, such as demonstrated by Ajay et al.~\cite{ajayConditionalGenerativeModeling2023}